 As mentioned above, your revision time should only be used to revise units that you have already learned.
 Don’t focus on learning any new concept at this time because learning anything new may also weaken your confidence at this stage.

 4. Practice ample of Past year’s Question papers and Mock Tests:

 After studying certain concepts, it is better to practice questions from the past years’ question papers.
-It could help you in analyzing your preparation level for JEE exams.
-Solving previous years’ question papers gives you confidence and enhances your exam temperament.
+It will help you to test or analyze your preparation level for JEE exams.
+Solving previous years’ question papers will help you gain higher confidence and it also enhances your exam temperament.
 Don’t forget to attempt sample mock tests.
-These tests should be attempted for know how to manage time and pressure of the actual examination.
+These tests should be attempted to know how to manage time and pressure of the actual examination.
 Therefore, you should set conditions as an ideal to the actual situation with no distractions.
 Practice several numbers of application-based questions from previous papers.